skorks/mac_curl/README.md

 - in the request command we can choose to respect the caching rules
 - should have an option to keep track of the history of executing the script
 - add the ability to have a set of steps run one after another as a command
-- add a readme description of how to use the script